cdonohue/spellchecker/README.md

 - [x] Outputs a list of suggested words for each misspelled word
 - [x] Handles proper nouns and capitalized words
 - [ ] Handles hypens and apostrophes
+- [ ] Use streams to read in text files

 ## Installation
 > Requires nodejs version 20.0.0 or higher